ashleydavis/photosphere/electron/README.md

 ## Pre-reqs

-To run the Electron version of Photosphere you must first run the backend (`../backend`) and the Electron-specific frontend (`./frontend`).
+To run the Electron version of Photosphere you must first run [the backend](../backend/README.md).

 ## Setup